irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

 <a name="getdocumentlist"></a>
 # **GetDocumentList**
-> DocumentListResponse GetDocumentList (GetDocumentListRequest requestParameters)
+> DocumentListResponse GetDocumentList (GetDocumentListRequestSdk requestParameters)

 Returns a summary of documents for a date range